MicrosoftDocs/azure-docs/articles/sql-database/sql-database-managed-instance-aad-security-tutorial.md

 ---
 # Tutorial: Azure SQL Database Managed Instance Security using Azure AD logins

-Azure SQL Database Managed Instance provides nearly all of the security features that the latest SQL Server on-premises (Enterprise Edition) Database Engine has:
+Azure SQL Database Managed Instance provides nearly all security features that the latest SQL Server on-premises (Enterprise Edition) Database Engine has:

 - Limiting access in an isolated environment
-- Use authentication mechanisms that require identity (Azure AD, SQL Auth)
+- Use authentication mechanisms that require identity (Azure AD, SQL Authentication)
 - Use authorization with role-based memberships and permissions
 - Enable security features